Africa – 54 countries, 54 stories, 54 lessons to learn

 5. AidReversed opposes disrespectful media coverage.

 When covering stories of African success, we pledge to do so with great respect.
-While the media and fund raising campaigns show starving naked black babies and thereby create stereotypes, we want to help to overcome those.
+While the media and fund raising campaigns show starving naked black babies and online casinos thereby create stereotypes, we want to help to overcome those.
 Fund raising should be about discovering potential and real needs rather than exploiting stereotypes.